se7dev/hal-9000/README.md

 - With the other set goals we are quite happy, although some of the functions could still use refactoring
 - Getting used to the async concept (for accessing our MongoDB) in Rust was a bit tricky at the beginning, but it was good to dive into it nonetheless
+- Test coverage could be better for some functions